studioromeo/studioromeo.github.com/_posts/2013-12-02-anchor-diary-migrations.md

 these it'll list all the filenames and whether its done it or not.

 And thats basically it for migrations, If you'd like learn more I recommend heading over to [laracasts].
-There is a migrations lesson - [migrations decoded], Jeffrey Way offers a fantastic explination of migrations, much better than I've put accross this has just been a quick overview, definitely recommend checking that one out.
+There is a migrations lesson - [migrations decoded], Jeffrey Way offers a fantastic explanation of migrations, much better than I've put across this has just been a quick overview, definitely recommend checking that one out.

 Ok for now guys this is me.

-I hope you have a gooden but for now see you later!
+I hope you have a good'en but for now see you later!

 [laracasts]: http://laracasts.com
 [migrations decoded]: http://laracasts.com/lessons/migrations-decoded